MikeCook9994/5th-Edition-Hombrew/Subclasses/Barbarian/Path of Wonder.md

 You prepare a number of barbarian spells that are available to you to cast, choosing from the sorcerer spell list.
 When you do so, choose a number of barbarian spells equal to your Constitution modifier + one third of your barabarian level, rounded up (minimum of one spell).
 The spell's level must not be higher than the maximum spell slot level you can create.

-For example, if you are a 8th level path of wonder barbarian, you can expend up to 2 hit dice to create a spell slot.
+For example, if you are a 8th level path of wonder barbarian, you can expend up to 2 hit dice to create a spell slot equal to the number of hit dice expended.
 If you have a constituation of 16, your list of prepared spells can include up to 6 spells spells of 1st-level or 2nd-level in any combination.
 Casting the spell doesn't remove it from your list of prepared spells.

-You can change your list of prepared spells, when you finish a long rest.
+You can change your list of prepared spells when you finish a long rest.

 ### Spellcasting Ability